lidofinance/docs/docs/integrations/aave/aip.md

 ### Specification

-1. **What is the link between the author of the AIP and the Asset?**
+1. **What is the link between the author of the AIP and the token?**

-- Jacob (jbeezy) is a full time member of the DAO working to facilitate integrations for st-Assets across DeFi in protocols such as Aave among others.
+- Jacob (jbeezy) is a full time member of the DAO working to facilitate integrations for st-tokens across DeFi in protocols such as Aave among others.
 - Gregory (GrStepanov) is a full time protocol contributor working on technical integrations.

 2. **Provide a brief high-level overview of the project and the token.**

 #### Lido Background

-The Lido Protocol, built on Ethereum’s beacon chain to start, allows users to earn staking rewards on the beacon chain without rendering their assets illiquid or maintaining staking infrastructure.
+The Lido Protocol, built on Ethereum’s beacon chain to start, allows users to get staking rewards on the beacon chain without rendering their tokens illiquid or maintaining staking infrastructure.

 Lido was [announced](https://blog.lido.fi/how-lido-works/) in November 2020.
 The testnet was released in late November.